 Jai’s story – Inverclyde.

-Jai was referred to Circles Network by his Mental Health Officer (MHO).The MHO had earlier advised him that they wanted to apply for a change to his Compulsory Treatment Order (CTO).
-At this point he told his MHO that he wanted the support of an advocate through the process.
+Jai was introduced to Circles Network by his Mental Health Officer (MHO).The MHO had earlier advised him that they wanted to apply for a change to his Compulsory Treatment Order (CTO).
+At this point he told his MHO that he wanted the support of an advocate throughout the process.

 Jai had received Circles Network support during an earlier admission to hospital when he was subject to measures under the Mental Health (Care and Treatment) (Scotland) Act 2003.
 He had built up a trusting relationship with his previous advocate and requested that the MHO ask for that person by name.
 The MHO agreed to this and made the introduction on Jai’s behalf.

-Circles Network always work hard to meet the needs of individual requests and so Jai was appointed the advocate he requested.
+Circles Network always aim to meet the needs of individual requests and so Jai was appointed the advocate he requested.

 Jai had been living at home for quite some time following a long admission to hospital.
-His mental health was well maintained by his medication, which he agreed, and he also had a care plan that provided him two hours of daily support from Richmond Fellowship.
+His mental health was well maintained by his medication, which he agreed, and he also had a care plan that provided him two hours of daily support from another organisation.

 Jai was taking a prescribed a medication that required close monitoring by regular blood tests.